Both sides bury dead as Ukraine slides towards war

 In Mariupol, the main port for the eastern coal and steel region of the Donbass, pro-Moscow militants told Russian news agencies that one of their checkpoints on the outskirts was attacked late on Tuesday - by Ukrainian forces or by pro-Kiev militia - and they were preparing to repel further assaults.

-Local Web site 0629.com.ua posted pictures of tyres blazing outside the city council building and thick smoke pouring over the town centre.
+Local Web site 0629.com.ua posted pictures of tires blazing outside the city council building and thick smoke pouring over the town center.
 Some streets were barricaded by buses.

 The surge in violence has changed the tone of international diplomacy, with even cautious European states speaking increasingly of the likelihood of war in a country of around 45 million people the size of France.